 - Are they still being taught by a recognised instructor?
 Just because they have a 6th Dan doesn’t mean they don’t need a Sensei of a higher standard.

-- Do they have a Disclosure & Barring Service (DBS) Checked done on them?
+- Do they have a Disclosure & Barring Service (DBS) Check done on them?

 - Are they First Aid Qualified?